Past Exhibition: July 3, 2021 – July 31, 2021

 John Guzman: I Would Have Killed to Seen It

 John Guzman (b.
-1984) is a painter born and raised on the South Side of San Antonio.
+1984) is a self-taught painter born and raised on the South Side of San Antonio.
 He works with abstract figurative oil paintings that are responsive to his surroundings and impacted by people’s self-destructive lifestyles.
 His work uses broken, tangled, and dismantled anatomy to interpret the mental and physical deterioration witnessed throughout their struggle.
-Guzman sees his imagery as a form of documentation of the damage and effects on his well-being.
+Guzman sees his imagery as documentation of the damage and effects on his well-being.
 Often his figures are positioned within domestic architecture, confined to inform the inextricable links between the environment and its inhabitants.

 Guzman has exhibited consecutively throughout San Antonio and completed his formal training at the Southwest School of Art in 2019.
-In July of 2021, Guzman was one of six artists chosen as a Studio Fellow in the NXTHVN fellowship program.
+In July 2021, Guzman was one of six artists chosen as a Studio Fellow in the NXTHVN fellowship program.

 Learn more about John Guzman at www.johnguzmanstudio.com

 NXTHVN is a new art mentorship and career advising program in New Haven, Connecticut, founded by Titus Kaphar, Jason Price, and Jonathan Brand.
 This unique year-long residency and professional development program is tailored to participating fellows to expand networks, target career planning, and improve financial literacy as a working artist, combined with the time, space, and resources to focus on their creative practice.